621. Task Scheduler

 - More than one character can have the same frequency:

-We will plus one cycle for every character that have the same max frequency because of the trailing tasks at the end after we have distributed all the idle times. n
+We will plus one cycle for every character that have the same max frequency because of the trailing tasks at the end after we have distributed all the idle times. nmaybe smaller than the number of available tasks: Then we will return the number of tasks because that is the least number of CPU cycles we need.

 Code¶